 New business opportunities

 Well-run and well-resourced IT departments are likely to have more bandwidth to explore new areas of work or initiatives that could turn into business opportunities down the road.
-Transforming IT from a reactive to a proactive function and equipping them to drive product and service innovation could also have a direct impact on business growth and profit.
+If you transform IT from a reactive to a proactive function, you empower them to drive product innovation and improve the customer experience — and that directly impacts business growth and profit

 Joanne has always loved the impact that words can make.
 When she isn’t typing away in the world of sysadmin, Joanne loves hiking with her husband and dog, true-crime podcasts, and dreaming of her next scuba diving adventure.